Emergent curriculum: Classrooms

-Teachers see learning as a process through which children first engage in exploration and physical action which then leads to mastery of skills (MachLachlan et al., 2013).
-Some researchers argue that this method of planning is more effective for learning because it relies on the intrinsic motivation of students, therefore facilitating increased engagement with the material (Stacey, 2011).
-However, because of this, it is normal to have multiple children or groups interested in completely different content (Stacey 2009a/2011b).
+Teachers see learning as a process through which children first engage in exploration and physical action which then leads to mastery of skills.
+Some researchers argue that this method of planning is more effective for learning because it relies on the intrinsic motivation of students, therefore facilitating increased engagement with the material.
+However, because of this, it is normal to have multiple children or groups interested in completely different content.
 This makes documentation and preparation very important.

 Emergent learning classrooms still maintain much of the structure of a regular classroom.
 It is important for children to still experience schedule and organization.
-Therefore, in these classrooms you will often still find large and small group instructional times, but the implementation of them is more flexible (Stacey 2009a/2011b).
+Therefore, in these classrooms you will often still find large and small group instructional times, but the implementation of them is more flexible.

 The learning environment

 Because emergent curriculum programs emphasize independence and persistence in their programs, learning centres are typically set up in very particular ways.